nokotamustang/Python3DEngines/README.md

 ![Screenshots](./screenshots/mgl_ground1.PNG)

+In this example, we create a ground plane from a grid of vertices and apply a texture to it.
+The texture is a 2D image that is mapped to the surface of the ground plane using texture coordinates.
+The texture coordinates are stored in the VBO along with the vertices of the ground plane.

+This, mentally, isn't far more complex than the cube example, but we need to understand how to create a large area efficiently and produce the relationship between the vertices and the pairs of triangles forming the ground plane.

-### mgl/ground_2 - Ground rendering with a 'height map'
+### mgl/ground_2 - Ground rendering with a 'height map' image

 Rendering a simple ground plane with a texture and a height map from an image.

 ![Screenshots](./screenshots/mgl_ground2.PNG)

+In practice, the height map could be procedurally generated or loaded from an image file.
+The height map is used to displace the vertices of the ground plane in the vertex shader, and this creates the effect of a 3D ground plane.

 ### mgl/ground_3 - Ground and grass rendering

 I've combined several techniques to render the ground plane with a height map, and calculating normals for lighting.

-The grass is placed on the triangles of the ground plane, and so the grass moves with the ground heights.
+I added a global lighting model, and adding our local lights to the scene; and added a skybox.

 ![Screenshots](./screenshots/mgl_ground3.PNG)

-I added a global lighting model, and adding our local lights to the scene; and added a skybox.
+This is a complex example that combines several techniques to render a realistic scene.
+The ground plane is created from a height map and displaced in the vertex shader.
+The normals of the ground plane are calculated in the geometry shader and passed to the fragment shader for lighting calculations.

+The grass is created along each point on the ground plane using a geometry shader and a flow map to simulate wind movement.
+The grass fills the triangles, for now, but in a more complex scene later on I will create an interactive tool to paint the grass on the ground plane, by selecting the points and texture on the atlas to use.

 ### mgl/ground_4 - Chunks + dynamic loading